junxit/us-congress-bills-110/bill.md

 - **(e)** *Limitation on Liability* A telecommunications carrier, a provider of information service or interactive computer service, a cable operator, or a provider of transmission capability shall not be liable under this section to the extent that the carrier, operator, or provider—
   - **(1)** transmits, routes, hosts, stores, or provides connections for an information collection program through a system or network controlled or operated by or for the carrier, operator, or provider; or
   - **(2)** provides an information location tool, such as a directory, index, reference, pointer, or hypertext link, through which the owner or user of a protected computer locates an information collection program.
+- **(f)** *Study and additional exemption*
+  - **(1)** *Study and report* The Commission shall conduct a study to determine the applicability of the information collection prohibitions of this section to information that is input directly by users in a field provided on a website.
+The study shall examine—
+    - **(A)** the nature of such fields for user input;
+    - **(B)** the use of a user’s information once input and whether such information is sent to a person other than the provider of the Web site;
+    - **(C)** whether such information is used to deliver advertisements to the user’s computer; and
+    - **(D)** the extent of any notice provided to the user prior to such input.
+  - **(2)** *Report* The Commission shall transmit a report on such study to the Committee on Energy and Commerce of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate not later than the expiration of the 6-month period that begins on the date on which final regulations are issued under section 9.
+The requirements of subchapter I of chapter 35 of title 44, United States Code, shall not apply to the report required under this subsection.
+  - **(3)** *Regulation* If the Commission finds that users have adequate notice regarding the uses of any information input directly by the user in a field provided on a website, such that an exemption from the requirements of this section, or a modification of the notice required by this section is appropriate for such information, and that such an exemption or modification is consistent with the public interest, the protection of consumers, and the purposes of this Act, the Commission may prescribe such an exemption or modification by regulation.

 ## § 4.
 Enforcement